genexp/governance/README.md

 Guilds are small groups of people from various roles, that self organize and work towards a shared set of goals.

-Each guild will maintain a *charter* that lists the goals and ongoing work of the team.
-In addition, each guild will elect a *speaker*.
+Each guild will have a *mission* and *track their progress*.
+In addition, each guild will choose a *speaker* to report back to the larger group.

 We currently use three types of guilds.